Dirt Squirts Kart Club

 Hierarchy:

-Track and Kart Rules and regulations will be governed by the five Dirt Squirt Kart Club Founding Five members: Jeff Conklin, Alan Gary, Shane Lewis, Shawn Krause (Cooter), and Shawn Brown.
-All questions and concerns should be directed to one of these five and they will be addressed properly.
-The hope is that we will not have any need to discipline or remove drivers, and that when it is time to race, we do it with a common level of respect and self-governing that will dictate a fun and fair race day.
-With that said, the founding five reserve the right to refuse anyone to race if violations support that.
+Track and kart rules and regulations will be governed by the four, voted in, Four Fathers: Jeff Conklin, Alan Gary, Shawn Krause (Cooter), and Shawn Brown.
+All questions and concerns regarding this document must be directed to one of these four individuals and they will be addressed properly.
+The hope is that we will not have any need to discipline or remove drivers, and that when it is time to race, we do it with a common level of respect and self-governing that will always dictate a fun and fair race day.
+With that said, the four fathers reserve the right to refuse anyone to race if violations support that.
+All changes to this document and all voting related matters will be voted upon by the four fathers and are enacted with a majority vote, however in the situation where the vote goes to a tie then the entire present membership of the club less the four fathers will vote and majority vote will rule.
+Full club membership voting will be conducted via text message or in person at a club event.
+When conducted via text message only responses received within 24 hours will be tallied and when conducted in person only members present at that event will participate in the vote.
+Four father positions must be nominated by one of the active four fathers then voted in by a full membership roll vote as above.

 Dates:

-Races will start promptly at their scheduled time, late entries will be accepted on a case-to-case basis, anyone that misses the drivers meeting will start from the rear of the field in Heat 2.
+Races will start promptly at their scheduled time, late entries will be accepted on a case-to-case basis, anyone that misses the drivers meeting will start from the rear of the field in Heat 2 and in order of arrival.

-The track will be open for Hot Laps at a reasonable time before the races start, if you’re unfamiliar with the track it is recommended that you get to the track early enough to run some practice laps.
+The track will open for Hot Laps one hour before the races start, if you’re unfamiliar with the track it is recommended that you get to the track early enough to run some practice laps.
+Race event location will be open one hour before the track opens and it is recommended that you take time to walk the track to inspect for anything you may deem a hazard.

 Club Dues:

-Each driver is responsible to pay $40 in club dues for each season.
-This is to cover the purchase of season T-shirts and to cover the cost of our end of year banquet.
+Each member is responsible to pay $40 in club dues for each season.
+This cost is to cover the purchase of season T-shirts and to cover the cost of our end of year banquet.
+Exceptions will be made for a driver whom only wishes to race one or two races in a season, in which case they may pay $10 per race event to participate.
+Any driver that does not pay a full $40 in dues will not receive a T-shirt and will not be invited to the banquet at the end of the season.

 Club dues are due prior to waiver signing which will take place prior to the start of the first race of the season.
-Please plan to pay them at our practice session or at the first race.
+Please plan to pay them at our practice session or at the first race, do not expect to drive without paying club dues.
 Do not make us chase you down for club dues.

 Race:

 Disclaimer - Our ultimate goal is for everyone to be at the track by no later than 1 hour before the first heat race, there is a lot of track prep and setup that needs to happen.
-However, we have seen that sometimes things happen and with the growing number of drivers, we have to have rules in place for such occurrences.
-The decision was made to never have more than 11 karts on the track racing at one time, doing the math we came up with the rules for determining lineups and order of operations.
+It is not only the responsibility of the governing body to prep for race day but the membership as a whole.
+The decision was made to never have more than 13 karts on the track racing at one time, doing the math we came up with the rules for determining lineups and order of operations.

 This will be a living portion of the document that may be changed if we find that things are not working as we planned.
 Any changes made will be done with ample notification and utilize extensive input from drivers.